jawalsh/z652-Digital-Libraries-FA23/docs/week05.md

-# Week 7: Metadata II
+# Week 5: Metadata 2

 ## Summary
 This week we will learn about controlled vocabularies and how they relate to metadata.
 We will also continue talking about interoperability and metadata.